alopez505/cooler_shaker/README.md

 Currently, development on `gui.py` is being done.
 It uses _**tkinter**_ to set up a GUI.
 The program controls the motor and communicates with the temperature controller.

+Before adding the Modbus server to this code.
+Testing is being done on `pymodbus_updating_server.py`.
+This is so we can verify that a server can be successfully created before we start integrating the server into `gui.py`.

 _**pySerial**_ is used to communictate with the temperature controller over a serial RS-485 connection.

 _**Pymodbus**_ is used to connect to SLAC's Modbus TCP/IP.
 The package for pymodbus should be downloaded with _**Twisted**_ as well. _**Twisted**_ is an event driven networking engine that allows the Pi to be setup as a TCP/IP server.